huidr/math-books/README.md

-## Some Great Mathematics Textbooks and Other Materials
+## Some Great Mathematics Textbooks

 These are some of the great books I have studied (or used) during my time at university.
 The list isn't complete and I'm updating it very soon.